Corbie Abbey

-Corbie Abbey is a former Benedictine monastery in Corbie, Picardy, France, dedicated to Saint Peter.
+Corbie Abbey is a former Benedictine monastery in Corbie, in present-day Picardy, France, dedicated to Saint Peter.
 It was founded by Balthild, the widow of Clovis II, who had monks sent from Luxeuil.
 The Abbey of Corbie became celebrated both for its library and the scriptorium.

 Foundation

-It was founded in about 657/661 under Merovingian royal patronage by Balthild, widow of Clovis II, and her son Clotaire III.
+It was founded in 661 under the Merovingian royal patronage of Balthild, widow of Clovis II, and her son Clotaire III.
 The first monks came from Luxeuil Abbey, which had been founded by Saint Columbanus in 590, and the Irish respect for classical learning fostered there was carried forward at Corbie.
 Theodefrid was the first abbot.
 The rule of the founders was based on the Benedictine rule, as Columbanus had modified it.

 Its scriptorium came to be one of the centres of work of manuscript illumination when the art was still fairly new in western Europe.
 The clear and legible hand known as Carolingian minuscule was also developed at the scriptorium at Corbie, as well as a distinctive style of illumination.
-In this early Merovingian period, the work of Corbie was innovative in that it showed pictures of people, for example, Saint Jerome.
-Dr. Tino Licht of Heidelberg University discovered a manuscript from Corbie Abbey written in the Caroline minuscule that predates Charlemagne's rule.
+In this early Merovingian period, the work of Corbie was innovative in that it showed pictures of people; for example, Saint Jerome.
+Dr. Tino Licht of Heidelberg University discovered in 2012 a manuscript from Corbie Abbey written in the Caroline minuscule that predates Charlemagne's rule.
 According to Dr. Licht, "They were trying it out.
 In the Middle Ages a script like this ...was developed as part of the living tradition of a scriptorium.
 In the 8th century Corbie was something akin to a laboratory for new scripts."

 Besides gifts of estates to support the abbey, many exemptions were granted to the abbots, to free them from interference from local bishops: the exemptions were confirmed in 855 by Pope Benedict III.
 The abbots ranked as counts and had the privilege of a mint.